Joystream/hydra/README.md

 Substrate Chain => Hydra Indexer => Indexer GraphQL gateway => Hydra Processor => Database => Query Node GraphQL endpoint
 ```

-For popular chains, one can use an already in-sync publicly available Indexer endpoint (such as https://kusama-indexer.joystream.app/graphql).
+For popular chains, one can use an already in-sync publicly available Indexer endpoint.
 For other chains, a self-hosted [indexer](https://github.com/Joystream/hydra/tree/master/packages/hydra-indexer) should be set up.

 ## Hydra CLI quickstart